 4. All Decked Out

 Cheerleaders not allowed jewelry on game days?
 No problem!
-We have added new Spirit Marks to our huge selection!
+We have added new Temporary Tattoos to our huge selection!
 Now you can show your spirit with necklaces, wrist and ankle bracelets, and rings-all in the form of removable tattoos.

 5. Drink It Up